max-drexler/easymq/README.md

 * Transactions
 * Confirm that a consumer received a message

-QuickMQ is meant to be fairly simple in order to reduce the complexity for a user so these concepts are left out.
+QuickMQ is meant to be fairly simple in order to reduce the complexity for the user so the above concepts are left out.
 Clients like [pika](https://github.com/pika/pika) or [aio-pika](https://github.com/mosquito/aio-pika) might be a better fit if you are looking for these features.

 ## Installation